X3nom/Galaxy-Defenders/README.md

     -shield - makes player invincible for some amount of time, needs 70% power

     -homing missile - shoots bullet, that automaticcaly finds its way to asteroids, needs 35% power
+## Note
+For some reason game does not want to run from file explorer, but runs just fine from VScode